KPMG audit finds fault with Wirecard, shares slump 19%

 The German payments company hired KPMG last year to conduct an independent audit to address allegations by the British newspaper, including that its Singapore office had booked fake transactions to inflate revenues.

-The company has denied wrongdoing, taken legal action against the FT and said it has already taken steps to tighten up compliance.
+The company has denied wrongdoing, taken legal action against the FT and said it has already acted to tighten up on compliance.

 Wirecard, founded in 1999, has profited from a boom in online payments by acting both as an acquirer, handling payments to hundreds of thousands of merchants, and as an issuer of real and ‘virtual’ payment cards to consumers.

-Under Braun, who remains its largest shareholder, it won a spot in Germany’s blue-chip DAX 30 index in 2018.
+Under Braun, who remains its largest shareholder, it won a spot in Germany's blue-chip DAX 30 .GDAXI index in 2018.
 The allegations have dogged the company over the past year, wiping more than a third off its value.

 On Tuesday, publication of the KPMG audit sparked a 19% slump in shares in Wirecard.